bohpob/server-startup/README.md

 ## Overview

-This is a client-server application designed with a three-tier architecture, leveraging suitable Java technologies and libraries, specifically the Spring Framework.
+This is a server application designed with a three-tier architecture, leveraging suitable Java technologies and libraries, specifically the Spring Framework.
-The application interacts with three entities from a relational database, performing all CRUD operations with a many-to-many relationship, which results in four tables in the relational database.
+The application interacts with three entities from a relational database, performing all CRUD operations with a many-to-many relationship.
 It utilizes Object-Relational Mapping (ORM) with MySQL as the database.

 ## Server Side